 Budget (up to US$65)

-- Estudio con sofá cama, cocina y baño en Casa Teo – This one-bedroom apartment is small and cozy and it has a super good price, especially if you book it as soon as possible!
-It has a great location as well, close to the main landmarks of the city, in central Seville.
+- Estudio con sofá cama, cocina y baño – This one-bedroom apartment is small and cozy and it has a super good price, especially if you book it as soon as possible!
+It is located in the historic district of Seville – the neighborhood famous for legends, traditions, and monuments.

-- “Oasi con patio” Basilica Macarena VFT/SE/00405 – Here’s another budget apartment super close to Basilica Macarena.
-This one is colorful and super clean and it has great reviews; by the way, the owner is a superhost on Airbnb!
+- “Oasi con patio” Basilica Macarena – Here’s another budget apartment super close to Basilica Macarena.
+This one is colorful and super clean and it has great reviews; by the way, the owner is a super host on Airbnb!

 In case you have a flight that arrives very late or one that departs super early, a smart choice would be to pick a hotel that’s as close to the airport as possible.
 Seville Airport (SVQ) is located around 11 km away from the city center and it’s easily reachable by public transportation.